CITY OF SEATTLE

 H. People Streets and Public Spaces, including People Streets capital program, downtown activation, and People Streets and wayfinding improvements, and pedestrian lighting;

-J. Freight and Goods Movement, including freight spot improvements, Heavy Haul Network support, and major truck street paving and bridge repair projects.
+J. Freight and Goods Movement, including freight spot improvements, Heavy Haul Network support, and major truck street paving and bridge repair projects; and

 In the annual City budget or by separate ordinance, the City shall from year-to-year determine the Transportation Improvements and funding allocations that will most effectively achieve the Levy goals and outcomes.
-Within a budget year, the City is authorized to reallocate unexpended and unencumbered funds from one project or program to another by making operating budget transfers consistent with Seattle Municipal Code Section 3.14.220.
+Within a budget year, the City is authorized to reallocate unexpended and unencumbered funds from one project or program to another within each of the 11 core categories outlined in this section by making operating budget transfers consistent with Seattle Municipal Code Section 3.14.220.

 The City will seek to maximize the potential of the Levy Proceeds by pursuing complementary grant funds, by engaging in partnerships with other agencies, and by identifying improvements in efficiencies and effectiveness.

 Section 7.
 Oversight Committee.
-Conditioned upon voter approval of the ballot proposition submitted by this ordinance, there is established an Oversight Committee to monitor revenues, expenditures, and program and project implementation, and to advise the City Council, the Mayor and the Seattle Department of Transportation on the spending of Levy Proceeds consistent with this proposition in order to ensure transparency and accountability to Seattle taxpayers.
-The Committee will annually review the Seattle Department of Transportation's program and project priorities, spending, and revised financial plans.
+Conditioned upon voter approval of the ballot proposition submitted by this ordinance, there is established an Oversight Committee to monitor revenues, expenditures, and program and project implementation, and to advise the City Council, the Mayor and the Seattle Department of Transportation on the spending of Levy Proceeds and the performance of Levy programs consistent with this proposition in order to ensure transparency and accountability to Seattle taxpayers.
+The Committee will annually review the Seattle Department of Transportation's program and project priorities, spending, and revised financial plans; and the Committee may audit Levy funded programs.
 The Oversight Committee may make recommendations to the Mayor and City Council regarding the spending of Levy Proceeds.

-The Oversight Committee shall consist of 18 members: the City Budget Director; one representative each chosen by and from among the respective members of the Seattle Pedestrian Advisory Board, Seattle Bicycle Advisory Board, Seattle Transit Advisory Board, and Seattle Freight Board; a young member selected through the Get Engaged program, seven Seattle residents appointed by the City Council held by a representative of each Council District; and five Seattle residents appointed by the Mayor.
+The Oversight Committee shall consist of 19 members: the Chair of the City Council’s Transportation Committee or its successor committee with responsibility for transportation; the City Budget Director; one representative each chosen by and from among the respective members of the Seattle Pedestrian Advisory Board, Seattle Bicycle Advisory Board, Seattle Transit Advisory Board, and Seattle Freight Board; a young member selected through the Get Engaged program, seven Seattle residents appointed by the City Council held by a representative of each Council District; and five Seattle residents appointed by the Mayor.
 Consistent with the City’s Race and Social Justice Initiative and (Ordinance 126799) and the Department’s Transportation Equity Framework, SDOT shall strive to ensure that at all times at least four members of the Levy Oversight Committee, whether in appointed or designated seats, represent census tracts identified Highest and Second Highest Equity Priority under the City of Seattle Racial and Social Equity Index.
+SDOT shall strive to ensure that at all times at least two members of the Levy Oversight Committee have auditing experience.

 The initial terms for appointed members shall be four years.
 The terms shall commence on January 1, 2025.
 Upon the resignation, retirement, death, incapacity, or removal of an Oversight Committee member, the authority appointing such member may appoint a replacement for the balance of the term.
 Late appointments or confirmations shall also be for the balance of a term.
 All five members appointed by the Mayor shall be subject to confirmation by the City Council.
 Any vacancy in an unexpired term shall be filled in the same manner as the original appointment.
 A member whose term is ending may continue on an interim basis as a member with voting rights until such time as a successor for that position has been appointed or, for the five residents appointed by the Mayor, confirmed.